 Make sure your company has a name that no other company has the right to use.
-“Is My Business Name Available?” is an article by SunDoc that can assist you in conducting your own name search.
-At SunDoc, we can run your name search for you too (with a nominal fee).
+You can conduct your own name search, or at SunDoc, we can run your name search or reserve your LLC name for you too (with a nominal fee).

 It is critical that the name you choose is available with the State of North Dakota.
 You'll also want to check whatever name you choose for a registered trademark.